 Psychologists have identified that reinforcement, or a system designed to increase the likelihood of behavior, may run on different schedules.
-By understanding these schedules, we can better understand how reinforcement works in everyday life and how you can use it to train yourself, train your dog, or even train a child to complete specific behaviors.
+By understanding these schedules, we can better understand how reinforcement works in everyday life and how you can train yourself, train your dog, or even train a child to complete specific behaviors.

 What Is Reinforcement?

-Reinforcement can be considered “positive” or “negative,” depending on whether a stimulus is added or removed to a situation to encourage behavior.
-Positive reinforcement occurs when a stimulus is added - like when a candy bar is given to a child after they get an A+ on their test.
-Negative reinforcement occurs when stimulus is removed.
-In lab simulations, dogs and other animals were trained to exhibit certain behaviors in order to stop a shock collar from going off or a loud noise from playing in the lab.
-Negative reinforcement may occur so that a subject can escape bad behavior or actively avoiding a stimulus.
-Driving under the speed limit to avoid a ticket is one example of actively avoidance.
+Negative reinforcement sounds like an oxymoron, but it's not.
+Negative reinforcement is not a negative experience for the subject.
+It simply occurs when the stimulus is removed.
+In lab simulations, dogs and other animals were trained to exhibit certain behaviors to stop a shock collar from going off or a loud noise from playing in the lab.
+This reinforcement may occur so a subject can escape bad behavior or actively avoid a stimulus.
+One example of active avoidance is driving under the speed limit to avoid a ticket.
 Speed traps set at various intervals of time are a form of reinforcement, even if they do not catch every speeding car on the road.

 Continuous vs. Partial Reinforcement

 This is why partial reinforcement schedules have been identified and used.
-While some of these reinforcement schedules are intuitive, others can be intentionally set with the schedule in mind.
+While some reinforcement schedules are intuitive, others can be intentionally set with the schedule in mind.
 Giving out a reward card to customers that allows them to “buy nine ice cream cones, get one free” might feel like a typical deal, but it’s also a classic example of fixed ratio reinforcement.

-Schedules of Reinforcement
+Partial Schedules of Reinforcement Examples